Create beautiful, detailed, and data-rich BIM models.

 When you first launch Blender, you will see a default scene as shown below.
 Your screen will be divided into 4 panels.
 Don't be intimidated!
 Blender is incredibly powerful, but it's easy to learn!

 In the Properties panel, click on the Scene Tab to display scene properties.
-If you scroll down, you will see a panel called Building Information Modeling.
-Click on the Quick Project Setup button.
-This will set up a spatial tree for you.
+If you scroll down, you will see a panel called IFC Project.
+Click on the Create Project button.
+This will set up an IFC Project for you, along with a simple spatial tree and some user preferences like units and which IFC version you are using.

 In the Outliner Panel, you should now see a hierarchical tree of a project, site, building, and building storey.

-Any BIM object must be given a category.
-Ensure you have the Cube selected (selected objects are highlighted in orange), and nothing else, and scroll down the Properties panel until you see the IFC Categorisation section.
-Let's call our Cube a piece of furniture, so select IfcFurniture from the drop-down, and press Assign IFC Class.
+Any Blender object that you want to part of your IFC project must be converted into a BIM object by assigning a category.
+Ensure you have the Cube selected (selected objects are highlighted in bright orange), and nothing else, and scroll down the Properties panel until you see the IFC Class section.
+Let's call our Cube a column, so select IfcColumn from the drop-down, and press Assign IFC Class.

-The Outliner panel will now show that your Cube is an IfcFurniture
+The Outliner panel will now show that your Cube is an IfcColumn

 Navigate to where you want to save your IFC file, give it a name, and press Export .ifc file.